 Hiring your first employee is a major milestone for any small business.
 After months of going it alone, you’ll be able to double your work capacity and reach your business goals faster and more consistently than you ever could have alone.

 On the flip side, hiring your first employee comes with a set of responsibilities that can be costly to ignore.

 To help you stay compliant and focused on what matters most, here are 5 crucial questions to ask before you hire your first employee.

 1. Should you hire an independent contractor or employee?

 Outsourcing part of your workload to a contractor can be a smart and cost-efficient way to manage your small business’ growth.
+This could be an avenue to consider if you're looking to reduce cost-for-hire for your business.
 Contractors are often more flexible than employees, and employers generally aren’t responsible for covering their employment insurance, vacation pay or taxes.

 But before hiring your first employee, make sure you’re very clear what kind of hire this is: an independent contractor or employee.

 The distinction can be difficult due to complex legal rules, but it’s an important one to make.
 Employee misclassification is one of the most common issues in employment law and failure to comply comes with hefty legal fines that can stop your small business’ growth in its tracks.

 If you’re unsure, consult with an employment law professional to avoid major headaches down the road.